-- (46c) In order to reduce the risks of contaminated sites to an acceptable level for human health and the environment, Member States should [...] ensure that adequate risk reduction measures including remediation are taken.
-The optimum [...] risk reduction measures should be sustainable and selected through a balanced decision-making process that takes account of the environmental, economic and social impacts.
-The choice of the technique or measure depends on a combination of criteria such as the nature of the contaminants, the characteristics of the soil, the volume of the contamination, the time and space available, budgetary constraints, remediation objectives, current and planned land use, potential to improve soil health, road traffic, nuisance for the neighbourhood, current operation of activities, etc. As soil remediation focuses on taking away the risk that soil contamination poses to human health or environment, it may be that it does not improve other soil health descriptors.
+- (46c)In order to reduce the risks of contaminated sites to an acceptable level for human health and the environment, Member States should ensure that adequate risk reduction measures including remediation are taken.
+The optimum risk reduction measures should be sustainable and selected through a balanced decision-making process that takes account of the environmental, economic and social impacts.
+The choice of the technique or measure depends on a combination of criteria such as the nature of the contaminants, the characteristics of the soil, the volume of the contamination, the time and space available, budgetary constraints, remediation objectives, current and planned land use or potential to improve soil health.
+The risk reduction measures should not have a negative impact on the risk assessment and risk management of the catchment areas for abstraction points of water intended for human consumption set out in Article 8 of the Directive (EU)2020/2184.
+As soil remediation focuses on taking away the risk that soil contamination poses to human health or environment, it may be that it does not improve other soil health descriptors.
 Certain remediation techniques can also negatively impact soil health.
 Therefore, all the advantages and disadvantages of the remediation techniques should be taken into account.
 It should be possible to qualify measures taken under other Union legislation as risk reduction measures under this Directive when those measures effectively reduce risks posed by contaminated sites. - (46d) The management of potentially contaminated sites and contaminated sites should respect the polluter-pays, precautionary and proportionality principles.
 Member States should aim to identify the polluter and should establish a hierarchy or decision chain of responsibility, to decide who should bear the cost of the soil investigation, risk assessment and the risk reduction measures.
 Member States may decide to further distinguish between historically and newly contaminated sites and to apply a more stringent approach for contamination caused after a certain pivot date.
 In case of contaminated sites for which no accountable party can be identified or held accountable, Member States should be able to use financial instruments and EU financial programmes in order to fulfil the obligations regarding soil investigation and remediation.

 - (46e) Soil contamination is already dealt under existing relevant European legislation, such as in Directive 2010/75/EU of the European Parliament and of the Council of 24 November 2010 on industrial emissions or Directive 2004/35/CE of the European Parliament and of the Council of 21 April 2004 on environmental liability with regard to the prevention and remedying of environmental damage.
-The rules of this Directive are without prejudice to requirements under existing relevant European legislation. - (46f) Soil investigations, risk assessments or risk reduction measures that have been carried out on potentially contaminated sites or contaminated sites prior to the entry into force of this Directive that meet the requirements set out in this Directive, should be deemed appropriate to fulfill the requirements set out by this Directive on such sites. - (47) Measures taken pursuant to this Directive should also take account of other EU policy objectives, such as the objectives pursued by [Regulation (EU) xxxx/xxxx45] that aim at ensuring secure and sustainable supply of critical raw materials for Europe's industry.
+The rules of this Directive are without prejudice to requirements under existing relevant European legislation. - (46f) Soil investigations, risk assessments or risk reduction measures that have been carried out on potentially contaminated sites or contaminated sites prior to the entry into force of this Directive that meet the requirements set out in this Directive, should be deemed appropriate to fulfil the requirements set out by this Directive on such sites. - (47) Measures taken pursuant to this Directive should also take account of other EU policy objectives, such as the objectives pursued by [Regulation (EU) xxxx/xxxx41+] that aim at ensuring secure and sustainable supply of critical raw materials for Europe's industry.